 Katie and Tom are a lovely couple who I’ve had the pleasure of meeting on a couple of occasions.
 The last time we met was to do a pre-wedding photo shoot in Katie’s hometown of North Berwick.
 I’m not sure how they managed it, but Katie and Tom somehow managed to ensure the weather was amazing during both of my photo shoots.
-Really quite weird, consider how awful the weather was either side of our meetings!
+Really quite weird, considering how awful the weather was either side of our meetings!

 This was my first ever commission to shoot Dunglass Estate wedding photos.
 Set in acres of beautiful private grounds, Dunglass Collegiate Church is a beautiful semi-ruined building, the perfect romantic setting for a wedding.

 Tom is an Englishman who really got into the spirit of a Scottish wedding, with all the guys wearing traditional highland kilt outfits and really looking the part.
 His beautiful bride Katie looked beautiful as she made her way down the stairs of the house before being escorted arm in arm with her proud dad across to the church.

 The wedding ceremony was officiated by Tom’s uncle and was a really perfect tribute to such a nice couple.
 Dunglass Collegiate Church’s layout meant I was able to discretely move around and obtain lots of varied shots from different angles.
 On a sunny day like this, the lighting was pretty decent for such an old building, just perfect for shooting beautiful wedding photos.